 mmhmm should work with any web-based app running in Chrome or Firefox.
 After installing mmhmm, you may need to restart your browser for it to recognize mmhmm as a selectable camera input.

-Connecting to your mmhmm camera in Google Meet
+Connecting to your mmhmm camera

 - Make sure mmhmm is open and running on the computer you are connecting to Meet with.

 - In Chrome or Firefox, connect to the Meet meeting you wish to join.

 - In the setup screen that appears before joining the call, click Settings.

 - Click the Video category on the left-hand side column.

 - Update the Send and Receive resolution to High definition (720p).

 7. Click Done and join your call.

 Meet Best Practices